Matt-Gallery/cloud-closet-front-end/Proposal.md

 - **View Rated Outfits**
     - As a user, I want to to be able to view all of the outfits I've rated.
 - **Edit Rated Outfits**
-    - As a user, I want to to be able to view all of the outfits I've rated.
+    - As a user, I want to to be able to edit each of the outfits I've rated.

 ### Stretch Goals
+- **More Specific Response Options for Recommendations**
+    - As a user, I want to be able to specify
 - **Adjust Mix of Recommendations Between Rated and Unrated Outfits**
     - As a user, I want to be able to adjust the mix of outfit recommendations I receive between ones that I've rated and new ones that I haven't rated.
-- **Allow Flexible Total Trip Length**
+- **Connect Wardrobe Item Creation Function to Web/Internal DB Search for Item**
-    - As a user, I want to be able to search for trips with a fixed total length and variable numbers of days in each city, so that I can find better deals when I have flexibility in my plans and don’t care exactly how many days I spend in each city.
+    - As a user, as I'm creating/editing a wardrobe item I want to be given example items to choose from pulled from the web so that I can select the actual item and have it easily populated with correct information and photo.
-    - This should include:
+- **Wishlist**
-        * An option to set the total trip length
-- **Allow Flexible Search Days**
     - As a user, I want to be able to search for trips with a flexible total length in addition to a variable numbers of days in each city, so that I can find better deals when I have flexibility in my plans and don’t care exactly how long my trip is.
+- **Trip Packing List**
+    - As a user, I want to be able to search for trips with a flexible total length in addition to a variable numbers of days in each city, so that I can find better deals when I have flexibility in my plans and don’t care exactly how long my trip is.
+- **Cost Per Wear Tracking**
+    - As a user, I want to be able to search for trips with a flexible total length in addition to a variable numbers of days in each city, so that I can find better deals when I have flexibility in my plans and don’t care exactly how long my trip is.
-    - This should include:
+- **Wishlist**
-        * An option to choose earliest and latest trip start dates
-        * An option to set a minimum and maximum total trip length
-        * Options to set the minimum and maximum number of days in each city
+    - As a user, I want to be able to search for trips with a flexible total length in addition to a variable numbers of days in each city, so that I can find better deals when I have flexibility in my plans and don’t care exactly how long my trip is.

 ## Wire Frames
 ### Application Web Pages